jmederosalvarado/roslyn.nvim/README.md

 ## Setup

 You need to install the language server yourself.
 I did this by installing C# dev kit on vscode.
 I then checked `htop` and found the .dll file that was ran.
 Move the entire directory with all the binaries to `~/.local/share/nvim/roslyn`.
+The path to the dll that this plugin runs is:
+`~/.local/share/nvim/roslyn/Microsoft.CodeAnalysis.LanguageServer.dll`

 Install `seblj/roslyn.nvim` using your plugin manager.